We sometimes get asked the question: “Why does my travertine have pores?”

 Surely others may be wondering the same, so we thought we’d put together a post about the nature of travertine.

+To start, it has pores and holes because… it’s Travertine!
 The beauty of travertine is in its natural state.
 Completely raw, unfilled travertine is so beautiful that it’s become a top request from the world’s best architects.
-Unlike marble, travertine is extremely porous.
+Unlike marble, travertine is porous.
 And unlike marble, travertine is the perfect stone for exterior surfaces for this very reason.
 Ever tried to walk on marble after a good, long rain?
 You’ll likely be walking slowly to avoid slipping and falling.
-Travertine, on the other hand, is the material of choice outdoors; it’s full of pores and holes, making it practically slip resistant.
+Travertine, on the other hand, is the material of choice outdoors; it has pores and holes, making it practically slip resistant.